UMD: A Globally Connected University

 - Letter from applicant (Expressing the need for employment, amount and source of J-1 funding support, and a statement that the income earned by the J-2 will not be used for the support of J-1).

-- Form I-765 (answer for question number 16 is c5) We suggest you use a blue pen to fill out the application.
+- Form I-765: We suggest you type the application and use a blue pen to sign.

 Include a copy of your I-94 record from www.cbp.gov/I94, a photocopy of J-1's DS-2019.